asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ####Rule Rationale

-Consider adding rationale for rules if there might be disagreement on the team.
+Consider adding rationale for rules if there may be disagreement on the team.
 This allows the document to serve as an educational tool in your organization and will help new developers who join your team.
 It helps to add links to articles that explain the rationale in more detail.

 ####Reference Implementations